Hair Loss · Pharmacotherapy

 Dutasteride is a dual inhibitor of both type I and type II 5-alpha reductase — the enzymes responsible for converting testosterone into dihydrotestosterone (DHT).
-By inhibiting both isoforms, dutasteride achieves greater DHT suppression than finasteride, which inhibits only type II.
+By inhibiting both isoforms, dutasteride achieves greater DHT suppression than finasteride, which targets only type II.
 This translates to superior clinical efficacy in multiple head-to-head trials for androgenetic alopecia.

 Mechanism of action